telerik/ajax-docs/api/server/Telerik.Web.UI/RadSignature.md

 The CssClass property will now be used instead of the former Skin
             and will be modified in AddAttributesToRender()

-###  Enable `Boolean`

-If set to false, the widget will be disabled and will not allow user input.
-The widget is enabled by default and allows user input.

 ###  EnableAjaxSkinRendering `String`

 Gets or sets the value, indicating whether to render the skin CSS files during Ajax requests